-Official Plan Name Cleveland Clinic Welfare Benefits Plan Official Benefit Program Name Cleveland Clinic Health Benefit Program Plan Number .530 Type of Administration The Benefit Program is a self-insured benefit plan offering medical benefits.
+Official Plan Name Cleveland Clinic Welfare Benefits Plan Official Benefit Program Name Cleveland Clinic Health Benefit Program Plan Number 530 Type of Administration The Benefit Program is a self-insured benefit plan offering medical benefits.
 Cleveland Clinic has contracted with Aetna, a third-party administrator, to administer the Benefit Program.
 Contributions to the Benefit Programs Benefit Program benefits are paid from the general assets of Cleveland Clinic.
 However, Cleveland Clinic has contracted with a third-party administrator to assist in the a administration of the Benefit Program.
 Funding Medium Benefits provided by this Benefit Program are provided through Cleveland Clinic and through employee contributions.
 The Plan Sponsor shall from time to time determine the amount of contributions payable by Participants.
-Dian Changer Dian Administrator and
+Plan Sponsor, Plan Administrator and Plan Fiduciary Cleveland Clinic 25900 Science Park Drive / AC242 Beachwood, OH 44122 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 The administration of the Plan, including the Benefit Program, will be under the supervision of the Plan Administrator.
+To the fullest extent permitted by law, the Plan Administrator will have the discretion to determine all matters relating to eligibility, coverage and benefits under the Plan.
+The Plan Administrator will also have the discretion to determine all matters relating to the interpretation and operation of the Plan including any portion thereof.
+Any determination by the Plan Administrator, or any authorized delegate, shall be final and binding.
+Agent for Service of Legal Process Cleveland Clinic Law Department / AC321 3050 Science Park Drive Beachwood, OH 44122 Service of legal process may also be made on the Plan Administrator.
+Plan Year January 1-December 31 Records and reports for the Plan, including Benefit Programs contained therein, are kept on a calendar year (January 1-December 31).
+The Plan Year is also the Fiscal Year.

-Plan Sponsor, Plan Administrator and --------------- ------ --------------- -----
+Employer Ide entification --------------------- --------------